USS Joseph Hewes (FF-1078): Service history

 On 15 February 1985, Joseph Hewes arrived to the scene where the M/V A. Regina, a passenger cargo ferry ran aground on a reef off Isla de Mona.
 Due to surf conditions, Joseph Hewes was unable to use its boats to transport the evacuees which had landed on the nearby island.
 Joseph Hewes remained on scene to assist and using its helicopter, delivered hot food, soft drinks, and water to the A. Regina evacuees on Mona Island.

 The ship was decommissioned 30 June 1994 and struck 11 January 1995.
-She was disposed of through the Security Assistance Program (SAP), transferred, cash sale, ex-US fleet hull foreign military sale, transferred to as Taiwan as Lan Yang (FF-935).
+She was disposed of through the Security Assistance Program (SAP), transferred, cash sale, ex-US fleet hull foreign military sale, transferred to as Republic of China as Lan Yang (FF-935).

+In 2006, the Lan Yang warship completed the Wujin III Combat System project modification.

+During Typhoon Nissa in 2017, the Hwai Yang Frigate and the Lan Yang, which were anchored in Keelung Port, were protected from damage by wind and waves with the assistance of the Republic of China Navy and Coast Guard officers and soldiers.
+However, the civilian ferry "Lina" anchored behind the two ships unexpectedly broke its rope due to strong winds and waves, drifted forward and collided with Hwai Yang and Lan Yang, damaging the stern of the two ships, breaking the railing of the helicopter pad and the stern radar detection line.
+After inspection and evaluation by the Republic of China Navy and Taiwan Shipbuilding Corporation, it will take at least two months to complete the repair, and the repair cost is about NT$1 million.
+The Republic of China Navy decided to claim compensation from the ferry company in accordance with the instructions of the Ministry of National Defense.